janosmiko/janosmiko.github.io/content/blog/2021-09-08-bitbucket-pipelines-runners-in-k8s.md

 ### How to fix it

-First I tried to find root cause of this error message but I couldn't find anything except some comments about this was already fixed in containerd's latest release, and so on...
+First I tried to find root cause of this error message, but I couldn't find anything except some comments about this was already fixed in containerd's latest release, and so on...
 So I decided to check if the software versions are matching.
 Even while containerd was matching the required version I found that the Docker on the servers are a bit outdated (19.03) so I decided to update it.

 After the upgrade I still saw the previously mentioned error messages in the Bitbucket Pipelines.